About FRCOphth

 What is the Fellowship of the Royal College of Ophthalmologists (FRCOphth)?

 The Fellowship of the Royal College of Ophthalmologists (FRCOphth) is an essential qualification for applying for consultant posts in the UK.
-It is required to complete the Certificate of Completion of Training (CCT) for trainees or the CESR/portfolio pathway for overseas/non-trainee candidates.
+It is required to complete the Certificate of Completion of Training (CCT) for trainees or the CESR/portfolio pathway for

 There are four examinations: